Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 UTAH

-years for actions against state or municipalities.
-Waived only by specific statutes.
+2 Years for actions against state or municipalities.

 VERMONT